influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/administration/troubleshooting.md

     parent: administration
 ---

-This Troubleshooting guide will show you how to inspect Telegraf's output, submit some sample metrics and watch how Telegraf formats and emits points to its output plugins.
+This guide will show you how to catch Telegraf's output, submit some sample metrics and watch how Telegraf formats and emits points to its output plugins.

 ### Capture output